 Sen. Ted Budd (R-NC):

 She testifies anytime she desires.
-She reads a few hundred books a 12 months and I simply ask that she reads extra on AI and tells me extra about it.
+She reads a few hundred books a yr and I simply ask that she reads extra on AI and tells me extra about it.
 Alright.
-Mr. Michael Kratsios is the director of the White House Office of Science and Technology Policy OSTP leads in the event and implementation of the nation’s science and know-how coverage agenda, together with the execution of the administration’s AI motion plan.
+Mr. Michael Kratsios is the director of the White House Office of Science and Technology Policy OSTP leads in the event and implementation of the nation’s science and expertise coverage agenda, together with the execution of the administration’s AI motion plan.
 Mr. Kratisos additionally serves because the science advisor to the president.
 He has proven a robust dedication to pursuing insurance policies that bolster America’s international management in rising applied sciences.
 Mr. Kratsios, you are acknowledged to your opening assertion.

 Michael Kratsios: